aregsar/aregsarblog/blog/2021/installing-laravel-cli-on-macos/index.md

 laravel new mynewapp --jet --stack=inertia --github
 ```

-create a new Laravel jetstream project using the livewire UI stack and teams functionality
+bcreate a new Laravel jetstream project using the livewire UI stack and teams functionality

 ```bash
 laravel new mynewapp --jet --stack=livewire --teams --github